bnb-chain/greenfield-cmd/README.md

 ```
 // create bucket.
 // The primary SP address which the bucket will be created at need to be set by --primarySP
-// If the primary SP has not been not set, the cmd will choose sp0 as the primary sp
+// If the primary SP has not been not set, the cmd will choose SP0 in the SP list as the primary sp
 gnfd-cmd storage make-bucket --primarySP  gnfd://bucketname